YvesISH/YvesISH/README.md

 - 👋 Hi, I’m @YvesISH
-- 👀 I’m interested in Machine Learning, Data Science and DevOps
+- 👀 I’m interested in Machine Learning and DevOps

 ## 🧰 Languages and Tools:
 <p>